UKRAINE: West should stand up to shelling of nuclear plants

 Parallel traces

-When you see the bombing and footage of individuals fleeing Ukraine – if there was an opportunity to flee to a peaceable nation and save your loved ones, would you are taking it?
+When you see the bombing and photos of individuals fleeing Ukraine – if there was an opportunity to flee to a peaceable nation and save your loved ones, would you are taking it?

-How then can we hold imprisoned in lodge rooms and detention centres, those that have achieved simply this?
+How then can we maintain imprisoned in lodge rooms and detention centres, those that have finished simply this?

 Betty Alexander, Caulfield